BEST Genshin Impact Real-Life China Itinerary To Do In 2026

 Choose Longji if you don’t want to spend an extra day getting to Honghe.)

-How to get to Honghe: Kunming South station 昆明南站 ➡️ metro to Kunming station 昆明站 ➡️ Jianshui station 建水站 ➡️ take the dedicated bus or hire a private car
+How to get to Honghe: train to Kunming South station 昆明南站 ➡️ metro to Kunming station 昆明站 ➡️ train to Jianshui station 建水站 ➡️ take the dedicated bus or hire a private car

-How to get to Longji: Guilin North station 桂林北站 ➡️ take the dedicated bus or hire a private car
+How to get to Longji: train to Guilin North station 桂林北站 ➡️ take the dedicated bus or hire a private car

-⬇️ If you choose Honghe, take the train back from Jianshui to Kunming station/Kunming South station -> take train to Guilin.
+⬇️ If you chose Honghe, take the train back from Jianshui to Kunming station/Kunming South station -> take train to Guilin.

-If you choose Longji, just head back to Guilin using the same transport.
+If you chose Longji, just head back to Guilin using the same transport.

 ⬇️ there is no direct train to Huangshan.
-You should search for trains or flights from Guilin 👉 Check out prices and times HERE
+You should search for trains or flights from Guilin to Huangshan Xi 👉 Check out prices and times HERE

 Wishing you the greatest Liyue journey! 😝

 I spent a lot of time crafting this itinerary.
-If you like this itinerary, consider supporting using my links or my support page:
+Please consider supporting using my links or my support page

 Note 1: this itinerary is subjective and is not related to the creators of Genshin Impact in any way.
 It’s aimed to give you an experience of Liyue and perhaps bring you some nostalgia.